 Non Executive Director

-As a Non Executive Director Evan assists the management team & business to deliver its objectives.
+As a Non-Executive Director, Evan assists the executive team and business to deliver its strategic growth objectives.

 Evan has extensive business and management experience in all sectors of the property industry including residential land and housing, apartments, commercial offices, retail development, hotel development and management.
-He was the CEO of Mirvac in WA from 2006 until 2013 and has been involved in over 60 projects nationally for Mirvac for over 20 years.
+He was the CEO of Mirvac in WA from 2006 until 2013 and over his 28 year career has been involved in the delivery of over 60 projects or some 3,000 apartments nationally.

-Evan is a former Vice President and Divisional Council member of the Property Council of Australia (WA Division), Committee for Perth Board Member and is currently Chairman of Heritage Perth Inc, an independent not for profit organisation.
+Evan is a former Vice President and Divisional Council member of the Property Council of Australia (WA Division), Committee for Perth Board Member and Chairman of Heritage Perth Inc. Evan is currently a Executive Director & member of Blackburne Property Group Advisory Board and non- executive director & board member and advisor to multiple other organisations.

 William (Bill) Fiddian